Experts challenge Biden crime-fighting strategy of targeting gun sales: ‘A silly, childish notion’

 In a statement, Everytown for Gun Safety hailed the administration’s strategy as comprehensive, adding that its research backs the plan.

-Everytown found in a study last year that an estimated 84,389 crime guns were used in a crime within three years of its first retail purchase.
+Everytown found in a study last year that an estimated 84,389 guns were used in a crime within three years of its first retail purchase.
 The same study also found that 82% of trafficked guns came from states without background check laws.

 Mr. Cohen countered that Everytown’s data is skewed because it includes guns legally purchased but later stolen from a house or a car.